 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status \$1.33 2/26/2020 Cecille Giacoma Because trucks moving material, equipment, etc. will create the greatest impact, it is doubtful that carpooling employees to and from the site will effectively mitigate this.
 The construction traffic plans involves both movement of materials and employees.
 Almost 200 employees could be present at some construction sites, such as the intakes.
 Therefore, carpooling would be necessary to reduce traffic on access roads and because adequate space for parking would require larger construction sites.
 Jim Lorenzen 5/27/2020 Responded S1.34 2/26/2020 Cecille Giacoma Barge traffic of this frequency and magnitude will substantially clog and pollute the Sacramento River rendering it unsafe for other craft and the species existing there.
 Barge traffic would be focused on moving goods and materials either to Bouldin Island under the Central Corridor option or Lower Roberts Island under the Eastern Corridor option.
 Access to Bouldin Island from the Port of West Sacramento, Port of Antioch, or ports on San Francisco or San Pablo bays would use portions of the lower Sacramento River.
 Access to Bouldin Island from the Port of Stockton or access to Lower Roberts Island from any of these ports would use the Stockton Deep Water Ship Channel/San Joaquin River.
-Gwen Buchholz 5/27/2020 Responded S1.35 2/26/2020 Cecille Giacoma Layout needs to be entirely redesigned to accommodate through-Delta estuary conveyance, eliminating the need for grading of the final site.
-This will preserve, intact, the existing wildlife corridor and habitat as well as the cultural heritage and Delta communities.
-The most viable way to convey water with the least destructive effects is through the estuary.
-There is ample data to this effect, supported by independent scientific studies previously completed.
-This comment is suggesting an alternative to the Proposed Project that DWR identified in the Notice of Preparation.
+Gwen Buchholz 5/27/2020 Responded S1.35 2/26/2020 Cecille Giacoma This comment is suggesting an alternative to the Proposed Project that DWR identified in the Notice of Preparation.
 DWR is considering alternatives to the Proposed Project as part of the development of the EIR, and will identify a range of reasonable alternatives that meet the project objectives and could reduce the significant environmental impacts of the Proposed Project.
 The DCA will then design facilities related to these alternatives.
 Alternative concepts should be submitted to DWR through the CEQA process.
 Carrie Buckman 5/27/2020 Responded

-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.37 2/26/2020 Michael Moran Preferred: CE5 2+ miles from Courtland, 1+mile from Hood, 1+ The DCA appreciates this information and will include it in the ongoing analysis.
-Jim Lorenzen Responded S1.38 2/26/2020 Michael Moran The DCA access routes were developed to minimize the use of levee roads and avoid land use changes to refuges, preserves, and conservation areas.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status S1.37 2/26/2020 Michael Moran mile from Stone Lakes NWR (National Wildlife Refuge).
+Most flexible access.
+All vehicles can be divided onto different roads or redirected to most nimbly dilute/reduce impacts and address local conditions.
+Possible to avoid Hood altogether.
+Least Preferred: CE2 Though distant from Hood (positive), single access minimizes flexibility to address impacts.
+Closest to Stone Lakes NWR, requires all traffic to run along edge of NWR.
+Requires access/routing through edge of Hood.
+Place second access road.
+Middle: CE3 Less impactful on Stone Lakes and shorter route than CE2, shares negative traits of CE2.
+Place second access road.
+Jim Lorenzen Responded S1.38 2/26/2020 Michael Moran Establish truck routes as far away as possible from Stone Lakes NWR & off levee.
+The DCA access routes were developed to minimize the use of levee roads and avoid land use changes to refuges, preserves, and conservation areas.
 Jim Lorenzen 5/27/2020 Responded